Domet

 viewportHeight: number // Viewport height in pixels

-offset: number // Effective trigger offset
+trackingOffset: number // Effective tracking offset

 }